Marker Logo

 this page online

-threatening to shoot any scab workers attempting to enter or exit the plant.
+union.
+On June 28th, nearly two months into the strike, a violent attack broke out on Route 66 in front of the Eagle-Picher Smelter.
+Several hundred strikers gathered near the smelter, throwing rocks and threatening to shoot any scab workers attempting to enter or exit the plant.
 Automobiles were overturned, and all traffic on Route 66 was stopped.
 Twelve men were hurt and the Militia was brought in to enforce Martial law on the City of Galena.

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceLabor UnionsRoads & Vehicles.
 In addition, it is included in the U.S. Route 66 series list.
 A significant historical month for this entry is November 1926.

 Location.
 37° 4.971′ N, 94° 38.066′ W. Marker is near Galena, Kansas, in Cherokee County.
-Marker is on Front Street (Old U.S. 66) 0.3 miles east of Joplin Street, on the right when traveling west.
+It is on Front Street (Old U.S. 66) 0.3 miles east of Joplin Street, on the right when traveling west.
 Marker is on a roadside pullout east of Galena and west of the Missouri/Kansas border.
 Touch for map.
 Marker is at or near this postal address: 699-523 Front St, Galena KS 66739, United States of America.
 Touch for directions.

 The Kansas Route 66 Historic District, East of Galena Marker image.
 Click for full size.

-Photographed By Jason Voigt, April 6, 2021
+Photographed by Jason Voigt, April 6, 2021

 2. The Kansas Route 66 Historic District, East of Galena Marker